filecoin-project/cpp-filecoin/README.md

 ```
 To generate github token follow the [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Make sure `read:packages` and `write:packages` permissions are granted.

+5. At this stage you will need a build directory, which can be created with `mkdir BUILD_REPO`
 5. build targets: node - for node executable, miner_main- for miner executable.
    example: `cmake --build BUILD_DIR --target node miner_main`

 6. First build will likely take long time.
 However, you can cache binaries to [hunter-binary-cache].

-7. It is suggested to build project with clang-tidy checks, however if you wish to omit clang-tidy step, you can use `cmake ..` instead.
+7. It is also suggested to build project with clang-tidy checks, however if you wish to omit clang-tidy step, you can use `cmake ..` instead.

 - Tests can be run with:
   ```